The Observation of Oneself

 Certainly knowing is not an act of attention.
-The attention directed into oneself, towards what is happening inside us, it is something positive, active…
+The attention directed into oneself, towards what is happening in our interior, is something positive, active…

-In the case of a person whom you have antipathy, just like that, because we want and sometimes for no reason, one notices the multitude of thoughts that accumulate in mind, the group of voices that speak and scream in a disorderly within oneself, what they are saying, unpleasant emotions that arise in our interior and the unpleasant taste that all this leaves in our psyche, etc., etc., etc.
+In the case of a person for whom one feel antipathy, out of nowhere, just because one feel like it and many times for no particular reason, one notices the multitude of thoughts that accumulate in the mind, the group of voices that speak and scream in a disorderly manner within oneself, what they are saying, as well as the unpleasant emotions that sugen in our interior and the unpleasant taste that all this leaves in our psyche, etc., etc., etc.

-Obviously in such a state we also realize that we are treating very badly inside, the person we dislike.
+Obviously in such a state we also realize that internally we are treating very badly the person for whom we feel antipathy toward.

-More to see all this is unquestionably needed an attention intentionally directed inward oneself; not a passive attention.
+More in order to see all of this is unquestionably is necessary attention intentionally directed toward the interior of oneself; not a passive attention.

-The dynamic attention really comes from the observing side, while thoughts and emotions belong to the observed side.
+The dynamic attention really proceeds from the side of observer, while thoughts and emotions belong to side, which is observed.

-All this makes us understand that knowing is something completely passive and mechanical, in evident contrast with the observation of oneself that’s a conscious act.
+All of this cause us to comprehend that knowing is something completely passive and mechanical, in evident contrast with the observation of oneself which is a conscious act.

-We do not want to say that there is no mechanical observation of oneself, but such type of observation has nothing to do with the psychological self-observation to which we are referring.
+Nevertheless we are not affirming that the mechanical self-observation does not exist; but such kind of observation has nothing to do with the psychological self-observation to which we are referring.

 To think and to observe are also very different.
-Any person can give himself the luxury of thinking about himself all he wants, but this does not mean that he is really watching.
+Any person can give himself the luxury of thinking about himself all he wants, but this does not signify that he is really observing himself.

-We need to see the different Selves in action, discover them in our psyche, understand that within each there is a percentage of our own consciousness, repent of having created them, etc.
+We need to see the different Selves in action, to discover them in our psyche, to comprehend that a percentage of our own consciousness exists within each one of them, to repent of having created them, etc.

-Then exclaim: “But what is doing this self?”
-“What are saying” “What does it want?”
-“Why does it torment me with its lust,” “with anger“, etc?? ., etc., etc.
+Then we shall exclaim: “But what is this self doing?”, “What is it saying?”, “What does it want?”, “Why does it torment me with its lust?, with its anger?“, etc.

-Then we will see within ourselves, that whole train of thoughts, emotions, desires, passions, private comedies, personal dramas, elaborate lies, speeches, excuses, morbidities, beds of pleasure, scenes of lasciviousness, etc., etc., etc.
+Then we will see within ourselves, the entire train of thoughts, emotions, desires, passions, private comedies, personal dramas, elaborated lies, discourses, excuses, morbidities, beds of pleasure, scenes of lasciviousness, etc, etc, etc.

-Many times before falling asleep at the exact moment of transition between wakefulness and sleep, we feel within our own mind different voices that talk to each other, are the various selves that must be broken in such moments all connection with the different centers of our organic machine to then dive into the molecular world, in the Fifth Dimension.
+Many times before we falling asleep at the precise instant of transition between vigil and sleep, we feel within our own mind different voices that talk to each other.
+Those are the different selves that must in such moments break all connection with the different centers of our organic machine, so as to then submerge themselves in the molecular world, in the Fifth Dimension.

 THE TWO WORLDS